Krasue

+The Krasue (กระสือ, [kra˨˩.sɯː˩˩˦]) is a nocturnal female spirit of Southeast Asian folklore.
+It manifests as the floating, disembodied head of a woman, usually young and beautiful, with her internal organs still attached and trailing down from the neck.

+The Krasue belongs to a constellation of similar mythological entities across different regions of Southeast Asia; these regional variations all share in common that they are characterized by a disembodied woman's head with organs and entrails hanging from its neck.
+Along with the Krasue, there is the Ahp (អាប) in Cambodia; the Kasu (ກະສື, [kā.sɯ̌ː]) in Laos; the Kuyang (Kui'yang), Pok-Pok (Pok'Pok), or Leyak (lei'yak) in Indonesia, as well as the Pelasik, Pelesit, penanggalan or penanggal (Pe'nang'gal), the last four of which are also found in Malaysia, Brunei and Singapore; the Ma lai (ma lai) in Vietnam; manananggal is the Tagalog counterpart or the Creature with its lower half body being detached, The head detaching creature For the Maranao people is called "Kalibadot" and for the Visayans they are knowns as "ok-ok, ungga-ungga or Wugwug (because of the sounds the organs make while swaying midair) all are in the Philippines respective.
+Japanese folklore also has yokai creatures called nukekubi and rokurokubi that are quite similar to their Southeast Asian counterparts.

-According to Thai ethnographer Phraya Anuman Rajadhon, the Krasue consists of a floating head accompanied by a will-o'-the-wisp kind of luminescent glow.
+According to Thai ethnographer Phraya Anuman Rajadhon, the Krasue is accompanied by a will-o'-the-wisp-like luminescent glow.
 The explanations attempted about the origin of the glow include the presence of methane in marshy areas.
 The Krasue is often said to live in the same areas as Krahang, a male spirit of the Thai folklore.

 This spirit moves about by hovering in the air above the ground, for it has no lower body.
 The throat may be represented in different ways, either as only the trachea or with the whole neck.
 The organs below the head usually include the heart and the stomach with a length of intestine, the intestinal tract emphasizing the ghost's voracious nature.
-In the Thai movie Krasue Valentine, this ghost is represented with more internal organs, such as lungs and liver, but much reduced in size and anatomically out of proportion with the head.
+In the Thai film Krasue Valentine, this ghost is represented with more internal organs, such as lungs and liver, but much reduced in size and anatomically out of proportion with the head.
 The viscera are sometimes represented freshly daubed with blood, as well as glowing.
 In contemporary representations her teeth often include pointed fangs in yakkha (ยักษ์) or vampire fashion.
-In the movie Ghosts of Guts Eater she has a halo around her head.Krasue has been the subject of a number of movies in the region, including My Mother Is Arb (កូនអើយ ម្តាយអាប).
-Also known as Krasue Mom, this Cambodian horror film has the distinction of being the first movie made in the People's Republic of Kampuchea after the absence of locally-made movies and the repression of local folklore in Cambodia during the Khmer Rouge era.
+In the movie Ghosts of Guts Eater she has a halo around her head.

+The Krasue has been the subject of a number of films in the region, including My Mother Is Arb (កូនអើយ ម្តាយអាប).
+Also known as Krasue Mom, this Cambodian horror film has the distinction of being the first film made in the People's Republic of Kampuchea after the absence of locally made films and the repression of local folklore in Cambodia during the Khmer Rouge era.